aws-samples/aws-edge-compute-workshop/modules/08_Greengrass_Deployment.md

 	![111_4](../images/111_4.png)

-3. We will affiliate the resource to the Lmabda funciton in a later step so we can ignore that setting for the moment and hit the **Save** button.
+3. We will affiliate the resource to the Lambda function in a later step so we can ignore that setting for the moment and hit the **Save** button.

 	![111_5](../images/111_5.png)